nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 The parameter `initial_timestamp` controls the initial timestamp on the clock in ns.

+### Synthetic Clock

+The `SyntheticClock` is a clock where time flow is synthesized, like from a recording or a simulation.

+The parameter `initial_timestamp` controls the initial timestamp on the clock in ns.

 ## Transmitter (advanced)

 Typically users don't need to explicitly assign transmitter or receiver classes to the IOSpec ports of Holoscan SDK operators.
 For connections between operators a `DoubleBufferTransmitter` will automatically be used by default, while for connections between fragments in a distributed application, a `UcxTransmitter` will be used.
 When data frame flow tracking is enabled any `DoubleBufferTransmitter` will be replaced by an `AnnotatedDoubleBufferTransmitter` which also records the timestamps needed for that feature. `AsyncBufferTransmitter` is optionally used when `IOSpec::ConnectorType::kAsyncBuffer` is used in the `add_flow` method for lock-free, wait-free and asynchronous data flow.